 Connected cars and the technologies that propel them continue to evolve.
 This brings a host of opportunities to boost vehicle efficiency and safety.
 However, at the same time, cybercriminals continue to come up with ways to put connected cars and the technologies they use at risk.
-In our paper “Cybersecurity for Connected Cars: Exploring Risks in 5G, Cloud, and Other Connected Technologies,” we add some substantial information to our research from last year in order to further explore the threats that could jeopardize connected cars.
+In our paper “Cybersecurity for Connected Cars: Exploring Risks in 5G, Cloud, and Other Connected Technologies,” we add some substantial information to our research from last year in order to further explore the threats that could jeopardise connected cars.

 This time, we included opportunities and risks brought about by technologies that connected cars can use, such as 5G connectivity and the cloud.

 Gartner revealed that in 2023, the automotive industry will become the largest market for 5G Internet of Things (IoT) solutions.
 The said industry will comprise 53% of the entire 5G IoT endpoint opportunity, out of which 39% of opportunities will come from connected cars — a significant climb from the 11% predicted for 2020.

 This paints a picture of connected cars’ growing reliance on 5G — and with good reason.
 A connected car comprises of two main components: the car itself and its means of connectivity.
 The quality of connection defines what a connected car can do.
 Connected cars that use 4G might require more involvement from the person driving the car to ensure safety and control, especially while driving at potentially dangerous speeds and in crowded areas.
 On the other hand, 5G has the potential to be a vital part of the future of autonomous vehicles.